ninjaofawesome/hereshannahsinfo-react/README.md

-# HeresHannahsInfo-React: The React Version of [hereshannahs.info](http://hereshannahs.info/)
+# Here's Hannah's Info React: The React Version of [hereshannahs.info](http://hereshannahs.info/)

 More info to come soon!